+Figure 63: Output/results of training Random Forest regressor Model

 Scatter Plot Visualization

 The predicted values versus the actual values of the target variable ('TotalTimeStopped_p50') are visualized using a scatter plot for the Random Forest Regressor model.
 This visualization helps in understanding the model's performance by comparing its predictions to the actual values.